-- There are other things you can do if you need to freshen up and leave a good flavor in your mouth.
+- There are other things you can do if you need to freshen up.
 You can try rinsing with essential oils diluted in water.

 - We recommend mixing mint and lemon oils.

-However, you need to be sure that they are pure essential oils and are ok to be consumed.
+However, you need to be sure that they’re pure essential oils and are OK for consumption.
 They shouldn’t be synthetic oils that are harmful to your health.

 6. Vegetable carbon for whitening your teeth